pauliustar/Soundex/README.md

 // To Be Done

-- Interface.
 - Convert Top 5 Soundex codes to words.
-- Proper Layout of the code.
+- Impelement PHPUnit.

+// Known bugs

+- Sorting algorithm does not work as intended.